destefani/onnx-benchmark/README.md

 <img src="./assets/report.png">

 ## To-do:
 - Collect information about the system and add it to the report.
+- Benchmark runtime footprint.
 - Implement more models.